BinyamCheru/Unsplash-Image-project/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Overview
-The **Unsplash Image Project** is a simple Android application that fetches and displays images from the [Unsplash API](https://unsplash.com/developers).
+The **Unsplash Image Project** is a simple web application built with React and CSS that fetches and displays images from the [Unsplash API](https://unsplash.com/developers).
 Users can search for images using keywords, and the app will display relevant images in a beautiful UI with dark and light mode support.

 ## Features
 - Fetches images from Unsplash API based on user search queries.
 - Supports dark mode and light mode.
 - Displays images in a clean and responsive UI.
-- Uses modern Android development practices (Kotlin, MVVM, Retrofit, etc.).
+- Uses modern web development practices with React.

 ## Screenshots
 <div style="display: flex; justify-content: space-between;">